Home / Resume / Education / Professor Resume

 Lead with publications

-Even 2 to 3 publications in good venues demonstrate research capability.
+Even 2 to 3 peer-reviewed publications in good venues demonstrate research capability.
 Quality matters more than quantity for early career.

 Emphasize teaching evaluations

 If you taught as a TA or instructor of record, include your evaluation scores.
 This is concrete evidence of teaching ability.
+A voluntary credential like the ACUE Certification in Effective College Instruction can reinforce a thin teaching record.

 Include conference activity